boots-edu/textbook/source/text/0-introduction/setup.md

 We're happy with these changes, so the time has come to **stage** the files.

-Click the plus button next to each file to Stage them.
+Click the plus button next to each file to stage them.

 ![image.png](../../images/setup/setup_stage_file.png)

-When staged, the files are moved to the "Staged Changes" section, and are ready to be committed.
+When staged, the files are moved to the "Staged Changes" section and are ready to be committed.

 ![image.png](../../images/setup/setup_commit_file.png)